-(5) The athletes shall compete in an order drawn by lot.
-Failure to do so shall result in the application of Rules 125.5 and 145.2.
-If there is a preliminary round, there shall be a fresh drawing of lot for the final (see also Rule 180.6).
+5. Except where Rule 180.6 applies, the athletes shall compete in an order drawn by lot.

+If any athlete by his own decision makes a trial in an order different from that previously determined, Rules 125.5 and 145.2 shall be applied.
+In the case of a warning, the result of the trial (valid or failure) will stand.
+If there is a Qualification Round, there shall be a fresh drawing of lot for the final.

-RULE 180 S 2 UKA SUPPLEMENT - ORDER OF COMPETING (PREVIOUSLY UKA RULE 120(1))
+RULE 180 S 2 UKA SUPPLEMENT ORDER OF COMPETING